top of page

 On Tuesday, November 4, 2025, residents of the Cheboygan-Otsego-Presque Isle Educational Service District (COPESD) will vote on a career and technical education (CTE) millage.

-If approved, 100% of the revenue generated by this levy for the next six years would support the expansion and enhancement of vocational education programs in schools throughout the region.
+If approved, all of the revenue generated by this levy for the next six years would support the expansion and enhancement of vocational education programs in schools throughout the region.

 Under this proposal, industry partners would advise COPESD and local school districts on CTE curriculum and program development to align student learning with the current and emerging needs of our regional workforce.